hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 4.20.0 =
+* Fixed "[hCaptcha] should not render before js api is fully loaded" warning on the General page.

 = 4.19.0 =
 * Added Elementor Safe Mode information to the System Info admin page.
 * Added Patchstack security program support.